Amimul Ehsan Barkati: Education

-He received his primary Islamic education from his paternal uncle Sayyid Abdul Dayyan.
-Later on, he had gained the knowledge of Tasawwuf from the Naqshbandi Mujaddidi Sufi Shah Syed Abu Barkat Ali Shah.
+He received his primary Islamic education from his paternal uncle Abdul Dayyan.
+Later on, he had gained the knowledge of Tasawwuf from the Shah Abu Barkat Ali Shah who was a follower of the Mujaddidi branch of the Naqshbandi Tariqah.
 As he had become a murid of him, he added the title Barkati to his surname.

 Barkati acquired his academic learning from the famous Calcutta Aliah Madrasah in 1926.

 Career

 In 1934, Barkati was appointed as the Imam and teacher of Calcutta Nakhoda Masjid.
 In 1935 he also got the responsibility of Head Mufti of that madrasa's Darul Ifta.
 In 1943, he joined Calcutta Aliya Madrasah.
 In 1971 he became the khatib of Baitul Mukarram, later the national mosque of Bangladesh.
 He held that position until his death in 1974.